ALMEROTH RESEARCH

 Although Herman may have had 2 brothers, for there was a George and a Daniel both married in London at a similar time, it would appear that all but a few of the UK Almeroths descended from him.

 As to their German origin... well, I am little closer than I was at the beginning.
-Herman's occupation led me to believe that Saxony may have been Lower Saxony, but both the IGI and the current telephone books place the majority of what few Almeroth entries there are in Hessen and Thüringen.
+Herman's occupation led me to believe that Saxony may have been Lower Saxony, but both the IGI and the current telephone books place the majority of what few Almeroth entries there are in Hessen and Thuringen.
 The only real location I have is that of Rinteln where a Sophia Louisa, daughter of Joseph, is said to have been born; she married in London in 1854, but I cannot find a connection with my family yet.
 Three Almeroths from Hersfeld emigrated to USA in 1770-80s; again no connection yet.
+If Herman was known to Henry Mum before he arrived in London, there may be a connection in Schwabendorf, Hessen, where the Mum family came from ... an Almeroth lived there too, but again nothing further.

-Using a series of maps, I have pin-pointed the site of Herman's small refinery in Church St, now Hanbury St, to the right-hand half of the photograph, with the main refinery building where the arch is.
+From the series of maps, we can pin-pointed the site of the sugarhouse in Church St, now Hanbury St, to the right-hand side of the photograph ... where the arch is.

-The present building is a community centre, though it was originally built as Deal Street School in 1895.
+The present building is a education and training centre, though it was originally built as Deal Street School in 1895.

 SITE MAP